jwbirkbeck/reinforcement_learning/README.md

 Solve the cartpole environment from the OpenAI Gym with a proof of concept script, before building generalisable classes to apply to more complicated environments.

+I'm reading through _Reinforcement Learning: A Introduction_ by Sutton and Barto as I'm building this code, which I'll refer to as 'the book' below!

 ### Requirements: